 How to apply

-First familiarize yourself with the admissions requirements for the programme you are planning to apply for.
+- Before applying, familiarize yourself with the admissions requirements for the programme you are planning to apply for

 MSc International Management / CEMS